Designing a circuit that limits the amount of power that is supplied to other electronics is addressed in this tutorial.

 Note:

-When an overcurrent situation occurs T2 limits the base current of T1 reducing the collector current through T1 and, consequently limiting the current to the load.
+In the case of an overcurrent T2 limits T1s base current which lowers the collector current flowing through T1 and as a result reduces the current flowing to the load.

 How to Build:

-To build the simple current limiter circuit, you would need to follow these steps.
+To build the simple current limiter circuit one would need to follow the following steps.

 - Identify the pinouts of transistors T1 and T2.

-- Usually, transistors have three pins: collector, base, and emitter.
+- Normally transistors have three pins: collector, base and emitter.

-- Connect the collector of T1 to the positive side of your load e.g. LED.
+- Connect the collector of T1 to the positive side of the load e.g. LED.

-- Connect the collector of T2 to the base of T1.
+- The collector of T2 should be connected to base of T1.

 - Connect the emitter of T2 to the ground.

-- Connect the base of T2 to the junction between the emitter of T1 and the current sense resistor R2.
+- The base of T2 to the connected to junction between the emitter of T1 and the current sense resistor R2.

-- Connect one end of R2 to the emitter of T1.
+- Join one end of R2 to the emitter of T1.

-- Connect the other end of R2 to the ground.
+- The other end of R2 should be connected to the ground.

 - Connect the positive terminal of the power supply to the base of T1.

-- Connect the negative terminal of the power supply to the ground.
+- And the negative terminal of the power supply connect to ground.

 - Calculate the values of R1 and R2 using the provided formulas.

-- Connect R1 between the power supply and the base of T1.
+- Resistor R1 must be connected between the power supply and the base of T1.

-- Connect R2 between the base of T2 and the ground.
+- And connect R2 between the base of T2 and the ground.

 Test the Circuit:

-- Apply power and observe the LED or load.
+- Once the power ON one should keep an eye on the LED or load.

-- Test the circuit with varying loads to ensure that the current limiting mechanism functions as expected.
+- Test the circuit with different loads to ensure that the current limiting mechanism functions as expected.

 - If needed adjust resistor values or transistor choices to fine tune the current limiting behavior.